Dota 2 Drafting Guide

 Here, your job is to go to the safe lane and farm as much as you can to prepare for a possible Late Game.
 Some possible heroes might be Anti-mage, Juggernaut, Slark, etc.

 Find a complete Dota 2 carry hero guide here.

 You will have to go to the mid lane and give your 100% if you wanna win the lane because you will be on your own!
 You can contribute to early team fights and help your team with ganks.
 Some possible heroes might be Invoker, Lina, Storm Spirit, etc.

 You will have to play in the most aggressive style possible with the help of your Pos 4 Support, in order to kill the enemy Hard-Carry.
 You will be the tanky boy, who creates space and gets involves a lot in team fights.
-Some heroes: Slardar, Centaur, Mars, etc.
+Learn to play strong Dota 2 offlane heroes: Slardar, Centaur, Mars, etc.